populse/populse_mia/docs/html/_sources/installation/virtualisation_user_installation.rst.txt

   * Operating mode: Choose between clinical and research mode (more information about `operating mode <../documentation/documentation.html#operating-mode>`_).

 |

-You can install SPM and Matlab via :ref:`Third party software installations` if those are not installed yet.

 * If you already want to configure the use of Matlab and SPM (in license or standalone mode), you can also specify these several paths: